Healthy Homes Assessment Pukerua Bay

 Ventilation Pukerua Bay

-Every living space of a rental property has to have at least one opening window or exterior door to offer natural airflow.
-In addition, high moisture spaces like kitchens and bathrooms should have an externally vented extractor to get rid of moisture.
+Every living space of a rental property must have at least one opening door or window to provide natural ventilation.
+Additionally, areas with high moisture areas like kitchens and bathrooms need to have an externally vented extractor fan that can get rid of moisture.

-Living rooms, bedrooms, kitchens, and dining rooms are considered to be liveable spaces.
-Connecting spaces like the hallways are not liveable and therefore are not require an opening window or door.
+Bedrooms, living rooms, kitchens, and dining areas are considered liveable spaces.
+Connecting spaces such as the hallway aren’t living spaces and therefore do not need an opening window or door.

 building ventilation inspections